FAQ: Publishing research papers

 • Use few or no acronyms.
 Readers jump around papers; an acronym defined on page three may alienate a reader who jumps from page one to six.

 • Spell out the integers zero through nine and any number that starts a sentence.
-Write all other numbers (47, -3, 2.718, etc.) as numerals.
+Write all other numbers as numerals (12, -3, 2.718, etc.).